dadada/ns-3-leo/doc/leo.rst

 Validation
 **********

-Describe how the model has been tested/validated.
-What tests run in the test suite?
-How much API and code is covered by the tests?
-Again, references to outside published work may help here.
+Much of the module is covered using tests.
+The evalutation of the module in part of the project thesis.